St. Lucie Nuclear Power Plant

 In 2003 the Nuclear Regulatory Commission (NRC) extended the operating licenses of the St. Lucie units by twenty years, to March 1, 2036 for Unit 1 and April 6, 2043 for Unit 2.
+In 2021 an application was filed with the NRC for a subsequent 20 year license renewal.

 Extended power update

 In 2012, Extended Power Update modifications were completed, increasing the electric output from approximately 853 MW to 1,002 MW.
 The project involved replacing pipes, valves, pumps, heat exchangers, electrical transformers, and generators, some of which were original components of the plant.